Blog post from 2017

 But those who haven’t quite taken the CELTA plunge yet can find themselves balking at the often hefty price tag – it’s difficult to fork out more than a thousand pounds, euros or dollars on a teacher training course.

-StudyCELTA now has over 100 locations after 14 years in the industry, so you could say we’ve been around the block – or the world – a few times.
+StudyCELTA now has around 100 locations after almost 20 years in the industry, so you could say we’ve been around the block – or the world – a few times.
 It’s with that knowledge and experience in hand that we’ve put together this list of funding options for the CELTA course – no matter where in the world you’re based.

 This list is an ongoing project.
 If you have a clever idea for funding, know of a government program, or would just like some more information on financing in your country, don’t hesitate to contact us.

 The Welsh government offers up this scheme specifically for residents of Wales who’ve been made redundant in the last 3 months or are currently employed and need to acquire new skills to find employment.

 To apply, you need to be a Welsh resident, have been made redundant in the past three months, and your former job should have entailed more than 16 hours per week.

 Possibly one of the most generous professional development fund providers in Europe, the Pôle Emploi is a common option for unemployed residents, looking to train in a new field.